 NON-RESIDENTIAL COOKING CLASS/US$155

 *Pricing may vary depending on market fluctuation

-*Five (5) cooking classes with accompanying meal and wine (lunch or dinner)
+*Five (5) cooking classes with meals and wine

 NON RESIDENTIAL COOKING CLASS